 Disputes and conflict of any kind can trigger emotions and bring out the worst in people and will quite often lead to long term consequences.
 Preparation is key to planning for effective negotiations and a settlement.
-There are a few simple steps to help you move forward from a situation that may seem untenable.
+There are a few simple steps to help you move forward from a situation that may seem impossible.

 1. The way forward